Libensemble/libensemble/docs/platforms/theta.rst

 There should be an indication that the virtual environment is activated.
-Install mpi4py_ and libEnsemble in this environment, making sure to reference the pre-installed Intel MPI Compiler.
-Your prompt should be similar to the following block:
+Install mpi4py_ and libEnsemble in this environment, making sure to reference the pre-installed Intel C Compiler (which should support MPI).
+Your prompt may be similar to the following block:

 .. code-block:: console